Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 All positions in a subaccount share a single collateral pool.
 This is cross-margin.

-A profitable position can offset the margin requirements of a losing one, and your full balance backs all open positions simultaneously.
+A profitable position can offset the margin requirements of a losing one, and your full subaccount value backs all open positions simultaneously.

 Quick definitions